 Keith Casenhiser, California Manufactured Home Community Owner

-As a senior at UC Riverside, Keith Casenhiser started in the industry as an intern at Fleetwood.
+As a senior at UC Riverside, Casenhiser started in the industry as an intern at Fleetwood.
 Since partnering with Dick Bessire, they now own 10 parks and manage 80.
 Most park owners only participate with WMA, but Casenhiser personally joined other associations and became chairman of the board of MHET, advisory director for CMPA, and president of the board of directors of WMA.
 For the past 15 years, he has dedicated his allegiance to CMHI as past chairman of the board and served as treasurer on the executive committee.
 Casenhiser speaks and participates at round tables, panels, committees, and industry functions for all California associations and the same in Idaho and Colorado.
 He received top awards from WMA, CMPA, and MHET, as well as the Presidents Award and the Jack E. Wells honor from CMHI.
 Casenhiser contributes to PAC funds and many charity fundraisers.
 He is knowledgeable about industry issues and has dedicated his life to his family and his industry.

 Charles E. Lott, Fleetwood Homes in Georgia

 Every stakeholder in the industry is better from the impact he has made on the evolution of manufactured homes.
 Most importantly, homeowners continue today to reap the benefit of current trends, needs, and wants because of his relentless goal to improve both the homes and the people he has trained over his lengthy career.

 Debra J. Pizer, Zeman Properties, Illinois

+Dee Pizer’s support of the manufactured homes community industry includes guest speaking at MHI meetings, mentoring women in the industry, and volunteering her time whenever asked to assist other community owners and property developers throughout the country.
 The time Pizer gives new community owners and operators at these meetings has been a tremendous help in the industry.
 Her reputation and success make her a great source of information.
 She helped change the perception of manufactured housing as a “male-dominated” industry.
-She has been essential to the growth and success at Zeman Homes, yet moreso in many ways to the continuing success of the community segment.
+She has been essential to the growth and success at Zeman Homes, yet more so in many ways to the continuing success of the community segment.

 Alan H. Spencer, Dakotaland Homes, South Dakota